kammitama5/kammitama5.github.io/about.md

 - Also a book junkie.
 Love Haskell, Hackerspaces, puzzles, making and sailing.

-### Update
+### Update (as of 2019)
-- In Fall 19, I'll be starting as a PhD candidate in Programming Languages Researcher.
+- In Fall 19, I'll be starting as a PhD candidate in Programming Languages Researcher at the University of Vermont (my advisor is Joseph P. Near).
 My focus will be on Compilers and Data Privacy, with a smidgen of Neural Networks.
 I will also be a TA for Compilers (Haskell) and Data Privacy coursework.
 - I'm open to Summer and Winter Internships, particularly as they relate to my topics of research, or Haskell in general, and I'll get back to you, even though it takes a while because I'm often really busy!